fly-apps/fly-laravel-litefs/README.md

 # LiteFS Configuration

-Once you have a running Laravel Fly application, certain changes need to be done to the Fly.io generated files.
-Lastly, additional LiteFS-specific configuration files should be created to successfully run LiteFS in a Laravel web application.
+Once you have a running Laravel Fly application, certain changes need to be done to the Fly.io generated files:

 ### [fly.toml](https://github.com/fly-apps/fly-laravel-litefs/blob/main/fly.toml)